KevinBatdorf/code-block-pro/readme.txt

 = How to use in headless =

-Themes are rendered inside the editor as you type or make changes, so the code itself will work without CSS or JavaScript.
-However, the font loading and copy button both require a tiny bit of JavaScript to funciton.
-Additionally, line highlighting and blur both use a tiny bit of CSS which you will need to load in yourself or impliment your own.
+Themes are rendered inside the editor as you type or make changes, so the code block itself will work without CSS or JavaScript.
+However, the font loading, copy button, and line highlighting require a tiny bit of JavaScript to funciton.
+Additionally, line blur uses a tiny bit of CSS which you will need to load in yourself or impliment your own.
 The code tokens and theme styles are inline though, so no need to manipulate the DOM.

 == Screenshots ==

 1. Choose from more than 25 themes.
 2. Customize fonts, themes, and behavior.
-3. Example showing light theme with padding disabled.
+3. Disable padding and inline the code for a fluent experience.
-4. Example showing a header with a string using Palenight theme.
+4. Use highlighting and blur to focus on parts of the code.

 == Changelog ==